How To Get Started in Running

 2. Invest in proper running shoes

 If you want to run out on the trails, you need trail shoes.
 If you want to run on the road, you need road shoes.
-Unfortunately, these are not interchangeable between surfaces.
-The treads of the shoes are very different, as is the construction.
+Unfortunately, these are not interchangeable between surfaces because the treads of the shoes are very different, as is the construction.

-A running shoe will only last a year maximum, even if it’s been sitting in your closet for a couple years.
-Of course, as you wear it the cushion will compress and break down.
-However, if you’ve had it for a few years and hope to get more life out of the shoe, the cushion will have degraded and you increase the risk of injury.
+As you wear your shoes, the cushion will compress and break down.
+Additionally, if you’ve had them for a few years, the cushion will have degraded and increase your risk of injury.

 3. Don’t start off too fast

 You don’t get started running by walking, but you will also wear yourself out if you try to run a six-minute mile out of the gate!

 Aim to start at a slower pace, and keep building on it.
 If you’re a complete beginner, a good tempo to start at is one minute running, and one minute walking.
 As you get more comfortable, increase the number of minutes you run while decreasing the number of minutes you walk at a pace that works for you. (e.g. two minutes running-one minute walking, four minutes running-one minute walking, etc.) See our sample training schedule below.